zytar/DroneESCstyringMedTaranis/README.md

 # DroneESCstyringMedTaranis
-program that controls a drone's escs with a taranis hooked up to a raspberry pi
+A program that controls a drone's escs with a flightstick hooked up to a raspberry pi.